ckreibich/ssh-hosts/README.md

     HostName piggy2.test.example.com
     LocalForward 8080 kermit.example.com:8080

 And, finally, you want to know the list of machines that you log into as user henson.
-Multi-word searches work too:

     $ ssh-hosts -g "User henson"
     Host kermit